DibranMulder/dibranmulder-blog/source/_posts/Azure-functions-V2-with-EF-Core.md

 date: 2018-08-23 15:48:30
 ---

-Last week I was trying to build an API on top of Azure Functions with a backing SQL databse.
+Last week I was trying to build an API on top of Azure Functions with a backing SQL database.
 This sounds like a pretty easy task however that was not the case, here's my story.

 Normally when I use a SQL database in a WebApp, and therefore this also applies to Functions, I use an ORM mapper.
-I'm pretty familiar with Entity Framework so thats what I tried.
+I'm pretty familiar with Entity Framework so that's what I tried.
 You might think why don't you use [Triggers and Bindings]((https://docs.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings) to connect with your SQL database?
 Well SQL bindings and triggers aren't supported yet.

-If you wan't to use Entity Framework inside Azure Functions V2 then you would have to use Entity Framework Core (EF Core) since EF core runs on .NET Core which supports .NET Standard 2.0, and .NET Standard 2.0 is the target for Azure Functions v2 projects.
+If you want to use Entity Framework inside Azure Functions V2 then you would have to use Entity Framework Core (EF Core) since EF core runs on .NET Core which supports .NET Standard 2.0, and .NET Standard 2.0 is the target for Azure Functions v2 projects.

 ## Installation
 Well having that said I chose to have a separate class library for my EF Core database context to live in because I have multiple function apps inside my solution, which all have to use that same database context.